Open-and-Reproducible-Research-Group/DAS-intervention-simulation/README.md

 - `10-study-randomisation.R`: Contains code to generate the random sequence we used to implement the study.
 The specific seed used in the study is not provided for data protection reasons.
+- `study_randomisation.csv`: Randomisation sequence to be used in the study.

 You should be able to install the required packages to run the simulations by running `renv::restore()`.